-Here’s how to defrost meat quickly, properly, safely, easily, and without a microwave.
+Here’s how to defrost meat safely, whether fast or overnight, if you’re in a hurry or not.
+Hint: You never want to do it at room temperature.
 The same advice also applies to how to defrost fish.

 The Homegrown Paleo Cookbook | Victory Belt Publishing, 2015

-How to defrost meat quickly, safely, easily, and properly is perhaps one of the biggest conundrums standing between many home cooks and putting supper on the table.
-Here’s the best technique to thaw meat fast without a microwave.
-The same advice also applies to how to defrost fish.
-It’s excerpted from The Homegrown Paleo, a collection of everyday lessons that essentially encompasses just about everything your grandparents needed to know to subsist off the land.—Renee Schettler Rossi
+How to defrost meat safely, fast, easily, and properly is perhaps one of the biggest conundrums standing between many home cooks and putting supper on the table.
+Here’s the best technique to thaw meat (or fish) fast.
+It’s excerpted from The Homegrown Paleo, a collection of everyday lessons that essentially encompasses just about everything your grandparents needed to know to subsist off the land.—Renee Schettler

-Each week, I take a bunch of meat from our freezer and place it in a bowl inside our refrigerator.
+Each week, I take a bunch of meat from our freezer and defrost it using a slow refrigerator method.
+I place it in a bowl inside our refrigerator.
 When it’s time to cook dinner, I look to see what meat is thawed and ready to go.
-As someone who is certified in safe food handling, I can tell you that this slow refrigerator method is the safest way to thaw meat since most refrigerators are below 40°F (4°C) and bacteria grows most quickly between 41°F and 135°F (5°C and 60°C).
+As someone who is certified in safe food handling, I can tell you that this is the safest way to thaw meat since most refrigerators are below 40°F (4°C) and bacteria grows most quickly between 41°F and 135°F (5°C and 60°C).
 The meat also has more time to reabsorb the ice crystals that formed between the fibers, which gives it a better texture.

 Sometimes, however, I am stuck with no thawed meat and need some fast.
 To quickly thaw meat, place the wrapped meat in a large bowl in the sink.
 Place it under cool water for 15 to 20 minutes.
 This process works great for 1-pound packages of ground meat or steaks, but it isn’t great for a whole chicken or a big hunk of ham—I highly recommend that you use the slow-thaw refrigerator method for larger cuts of meat.